Hossam-N/Automatic_Arabic_Diacritization/README.md

 ## Overview

 This project aims to automatically add diacritics (short vowel marks) to Arabic words using a Bi-LSTM (Bidirectional Long Short-Term Memory) model implemented with PyTorch.
 Diacritization is a crucial task in Arabic natural language processing (NLP), as it helps improve the accuracy of various applications such as text-to-speech synthesis, machine translation, and information retrieval.
+We achieved an accuracy of 89.5% on the test set.

 ## Table of Contents